-But the question before us is a broader one.
-Why should any person, say a student not preparing for any exam, learn words?
+But, why should any person, say a student not preparing for any exam, learn words?
 Other than intangible benefits, such as increased comprehension and understanding, enhanced vocabulary for communication, and supposedly better academic performance, is there any other benefit of learning words?
 After all, learning words is an inexact science.

-What is the need of learning words?
+What is the need of learning new words?

 The answer lies in the relationship between Vocabulary & Success.